Izin/halo-pc-2k19/README.md

   1. I am a passionate tunner, not a skilled modder
   2. Pushing the game as its maximum "as is" is a personal bet and a mark of respect for BUNGIE

+This is NOT the right way to mod Halo PC.
+This is very old school, even for Halo.
+Don't follow my example and don't try this at home ;P.

 ## Original vs 2K20

 ![Banshee](/screenshots/gif/banshee.gif)